Close panel

 • Making the offer in shares protects the shareholders of both BBVA and SAB against any macroeconomic or external factors, thus aligning their interests.

-• Furthermore, an offer in shares allows Banco Sabadell’s shareholders to benefit from the extra value generated by the future integration with BBVA, with a stake of around 16 percent in BBVA (assuming 100% uptake).
+• Furthermore, an offer in shares allows Banco Sabadell’s shareholders to benefit from the extra value generated by the future integration with BBVA.
+Assuming that 100 percent of Banco Sabadell shareholders take up the offer, they would have approximately a 16 percent stake in BBVA, thus allowing them to benefit from the synergies generated by the integration (€850 million gross per year).

-In any event, for those shareholders from Banco Sabadell who would prefer cash, they can have it immediately by selling the BBVA shares once they have accepted the offer.
+• In any event, for those shareholders from Banco Sabadell who would prefer cash, they can have it immediately by selling the BBVA shares once they have accepted the offer.
 BBVA shares are very liquid.

-³Based on a pro-forma, fully-loaded Basel IV ratio, subject to regulatory clearance.
+⁶ Based on a pro-forma Basel IV fully-loaded CET1 ratio, subject to regulatory approvals.

-• The financial terms are attractive for shareholders of both banks, given the significant potential for unlocking synergies.Specifically, for BBVA shareholders:
+• The financial terms are attractive for shareholders of both banks, given the potential for unlocking significant synergies.

-• The increase in earnings per share⁴ will be gradual from the first year of the merger, increasing by 3.5% once the savings have been fully realized (in the third year following the merger).
+• The increase in earnings per share⁸ will be gradual from the first year of the merger, increasing by 3.5% once the savings have been fully realized (in the third year following the merger).

 • Tangible book value per share will increase by approximately 1% on the merger date.

-⁵Calculated for 2026, considering the estimated synergies from the merger and without considering any potential impact from the asset management and custody joint ventures.
-Formula used: [Incremental result for BBVA shareholders / impact of the merger on CET1].
-Based on consensus figures as of April 29.
+⁹ Calculated for 2026 taking estimated synergies from the merger into account, and not including any potential impact resulting from the asset management and custody joint ventures.
+Formula used: [Incremental result for BBVA shareholders / impact of merger on CET1].
+Based on consensus figures from April 29th.

 What makes it an attractive deal for BBVA’s shareholders?

 • BBVA’s Board of Directors received advice from J.P.
 Morgan and UBS during the decision-making process, both leading investment banks with extensive experience in takeovers.
-In their reports, it is concluded that, the consideration offered by BBVA to acquire all of the shares of Banco Sabadell is reasonable for BBVA from a financial standpoint and based on prevailing market conditions.
+In their reports, it is concluded that the consideration offered by BBVA to acquire all of the shares of Banco Sabadell is reasonable for BBVA from a financial standpoint and based on prevailing market conditions.

 Has Banco Sabadell been valued by an independent expert?